RoyallDesigns/closest_robot_service/README.md

 The REST endpoint is available at `http://localhost:5000/api/robots/closest` once the service is started.

-When JSON data containg a Load's ID, its X Coordinate, and its Y Coordinate, such as the following is `POST`-ed to the endpoint...
+When JSON data containing a Load's ID, its X Coordinate, and its Y Coordinate, such as the following is `POST`-ed to the endpoint...
 ```
 {